-- 3.1.2 The steps calculating our baseline supply and demand balance are: - Identify water resource zones, which we will use to build up our baseline supply and demand balance for each of our three supply regions (Section 3.2). - Forecast baseline demand (Section 3.3 and Technical Reports 2.1 to 2.7). - Forecast baseline supply (Section 3.4 and Technical Reports 1.1 to 1.5 and 3.1). - Provide for uncertainty in the forecasts (Section 3.5 and Technical Report 3.2). - Calculate the baseline supply-demand balance the gap between the amount of water we have to supply and the predicted demand for that water (Section 3.6). - 3.1.3 Our baseline supply-demand balance reflects the level of drought resilience we plan to achieve.
-This will provide us with resilience to a 1 in 200-year drought.
+- 3.1.2 The steps calculating our baseline supply and demand balance are: - Identify water resource zones, which we will use to build up our baseline supply and demand balance for each of our three supply regions (Section 3.2). - Forecast baseline demand (Section 3.3 and Technical Reports 2.1 to 2.7). - Forecast baseline supply (Section 3.4 and Technical Reports 1.1 to 1.5 and 3.1). - Provide for uncertainty in the forecasts (Section 3.5 and Technical Report 3.2). - Calculate the baseline supply-demand balance the gap between the amount of water we have to supply and the predicted demand for that water (Section 3.6). - 3.1.3 Our baseline supply-demand balance needs to reflect the level of drought resilience we wish to achieve which is resilience to a 1 in 200-year drought.